-Thousands of young people enter into
+Thousands of young people enter into Jericho House

-Jericho House conferences, peer ministry workshops, and
+conferences, peer ministry workshops, and retreats like this

 Aboriginal Leadership Camp.